SurniaUlula/wpsso-um/readme.txt

 Requires PHP: 5.3
 Stable Tag: 1.6.7

-WPSSO extension to provide updates for the WPSSO Pro plugin and its Pro extensions.
+WPSSO extension to provide updates for the WPSSO Pro (Core Plugin) and its Pro extensions.

 == Description ==